-Daniel A Barocas MD, MPH, FACSAssistant Professor of Urologic Surgery, Center for Surgical Quality and Outcomes Research, Vanderbilt University Medical Center, Nashville, Tennessee
+Daniel A Barocas MD, MPH, FACSAssociate Professor of Urologic Surgery, Center for Surgical Quality and Outcomes Research, Vanderbilt University Medical Center, Nashville, Tennessee

 Dr. Barocas received his medical degree at the Johns Hopkins University School of Medicine and went on to complete a residency in urology at the New York Presbyterian Hospital-Weill Cornell Medical Center.
 He then came to Vanderbilt University Medical Center, where he completed a 2-year fellowship in urologic oncology and a master of public health degree.
 He has remained at Vanderbilt on faculty since completing fellowship.